medialab/xan/docs/cmd/separate.md

                         comma-separated list of increasing, non-repeating integers).

 separate options:
-    -T, --txt              Indicate that input should be considered as text lines, instead of CSV data.
+    -L, --lines            Indicate that input should be considered as text lines, instead of CSV data.
 If -k/--keep is used, the line will be kept in a column of the output named "line".
     -M, --max <n>          Limit the number of cells splitted to at most <n>.